Law Society vice-president's comments on rape case spark outcry; lawyers call for apology

 Lawyer Chia Boon Teck, the vice-president of the Law Society, commented on the high-profile case involving Lev Panfilov in a social media post over the weekend, but his words have drawn criticism from the legal fraternity, with lawyers describing his comments as victim-shaming.

-Mr Chia, who was not the defence lawyer for Panfilov's case, has since taken down the post and clarified his comments in a response to CNA.
+Mr Chia, who was not the defence lawyer for Panfilov's case, has since taken down the post and sought to clarify his comments in a response to CNA.

 Panfilov, a Singapore permanent resident from Russia, was convicted by a High Court judge last Friday (Mar 21) for raping, molesting and sexually assaulting a woman he met through Tinder on Jan 12, 2021.